-I’m really enjoying American Gods but is it everything I hoped from a series that mashes the talents of Neil Gaiman, David Slade and Bryan Fuller and his trusted crew – the crew that brought us Hannibal?
+I’m really enjoying American Gods but is it everything I hoped from a series that mashes the talents of Neil Gaiman, David Slade, Michael Green and Bryan Fuller and his trusted crew – the crew that brought us Hannibal?

 Last week’s episode four, which saw Shadow Moon’s zombie wife Laura come back from the dead, and this week’s episode five “Lemon Scented You” have been the best of the season.
 As I said from the beginning the show was going to need time to find its feet and has done exactly that by planting said feet firmly in one location and pausing for breath instead of hopping around collecting gods like a scary monster road movie.

 A mesmerizing, quite literal cold-open saw puppets depict the diaspora into The Americas.
 The short CGI animation saw them carry their mammoth-skull god “Nunyunnini” across the Bering Strait landbridge only to find other Clovis-types had already staked a claim to the forests to and installed a better, living, breathing, Old Testament-like, unforgiving buffalo god.